JesseHolwell/colors/README.md

 # colors

-Planning to make an angular webapp that helps track color usage when developing websites Mainly to practice building a single page app utility and build on the existing framework
+An AngularJS webapp that helps track color usage when developing websites and apps.
+Main purpose is to practice building a single page app utility and build on the blur framework.